-According to NepRWA, per state water quality regulations, a single sample reading for E.Coli at a site should not exceed 235 colonies per 100 milligrams.
+According to nepRWA, per new state water quality regulations, a single sample reading for E.Coli at a site should not exceed 235 colonies per 100 milligrams.
 A five-sample average should not exceed 126 colonies per 100 milligrams.
-Testing results indicated that UNB002, UNB014 and UNB016 exceeded the regulation maximum during 3 out of the four monitoring events, except during the April monitoring event when water temperatures are highest and bacteria levels are at the lowest.
-It is also worth noting that UNB002 showed elevated concentrations for total phosphorus and low levels of dissolved oxygen at nearly every event during the year (except April 2009).
+Testing results indicated that UNB014 and UNB016 exceeded the regulation maximum during every monitoring event.
+Meanwhile, UNB002 results were below the regulatory standard even in the months when the water temperature was the greatest.
+All other location had high E.Coli counts during the summer monitoring events and lower counts when the water temperature was cooler.
+The E.Coli results are consistent with past results and will continue to be monitored for increasing/decreasing trends.